 - Designated error procedure to be taken if the queue is full.
-In each case, an appropriate error message is printed (see Table 2: On-line EAC Errors and Recovery Procedures).
+In each case, an appropriate error message is printed (see Table 4: On-line EAC Errors and Recovery Procedures).
 The parameter is userassigned as follows: - E = 0.
 Ignore this call, and continue execution as if the core load had been queued. - E = 1 through 32766.
 Replace the lowest priority entry currently in the queue with the name and priority specified in this call, if the priority of that current queue entry is lower (that is, numerically larger) than E. If there is no queue entry with a lower priority, execute the restart core load specified for this core load. - E = 32767.
-Execute a restart core load.
+Execute a restart core load. - Note: When two or more entries have the same priority, the entry th is at the lowest core storage location will be executed first.